FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 While this section can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.

 ## What is the Minimum Computer Specs for VTubing/Streaming?
 The longer answer, as always, is it depends based on what type of model you plan on using and what games you intend on streaming.
-Multiple factors, namely your CPU, RAM, and GPU, will determine whether or not certain games will run smoothly on your computer.
+Multiple factors (namely your CPU, RAM, and GPU) will determine whether or not certain games will run smoothly on your computer.
 Using a 3D model will put more strain on your computer than a Live2D model, which will put more strain on your computer than a PNGTuber.

 The short answer is that I would recommend **at least**:
 * **CPU:** A modernish-gen i5.
 I would say this should be anything named "i5-9XXX" or above.